 Disclaimer: This article is updated regularly, but the visa situation might change.
 Please always double-check with the local authorities or your visa agent.

-🗺️What happens if you overstay in Bali?
+🗺️What happens if passport holders overstay in Bali?

-Each day of overstay under 60 days is considered an administrative offense and is subject to a fine of IDR 1,000,000 or $65 USD per day.
+Each day of overstay under 60 days is considered an administrative offense under local law and is subject to a fine of IDR 1,000,000 or $65 USD per day.
 A criminal overstay of more than 60 days is punishable by up to 5 years in prison and a fine of up to IDR 500 million or $30,000 USD.